Cazcodes1/CAZCODES1/README.md

-# Hi everyone, I'm Caroline from Scotland 👩🏻 👋
+# Hi everyone, I'm Caroline from Scotland, UK👩🏻 👋

 ## I'm a Mum, Partner, Developer, and Lifelong Learner!!